Introduction to ControlLogix Output Modules

 There are various types of discrete output modules.
 Examples include low voltage DC (such as 24v), or 120 Volts AC.
 You can purchase the relay modules, or solid state modules.
 The advantage of relay modules is that they have a dry contact that is open or shut.
 The disadvantage of relay output modules is that they are mechanical, and will eventually fail.
 The advantage of solid state modules is that there are no mechanical parts to fail (although they are not immune to failure).
 The disadvantage of solid state modules are they they will leak a little current.
 This means that a high impedance output (such as a neon light) will be on all of the time.

-The status indicators tell us that the program is calling for the output.
+The status indicators tell us that the program is calling for the output (Logic is true, or bit is forced).
 This does not mean the output necessarily came on.
 If a field device will not energize, and the processor is calling for the output, then we usually just need to get out our schematic, and trace the problem down in the field.
 If the status light is not on, and we think it should be on, then we look at the program.
 We can find the output in logic, and navigate the logic to find the reason the output did not energize.

 You may have other status indicators, such as a fuse indicator and an OK light.
 If the OK light is solid green, the module is actively communicating with the processor.
 If the OK light is solid red, this is an indication of a hardware failure.